AnaZonia/moon_notes/2 Research/Allen 2020 - Modeling the Carbon Cost of Plant Nitrogen and Phosphorus Uptake Across Temperate and Tropical Forests.md

 >[!summary] Summary
-> Updated [[FUN]] by introducing P dynamics and showed lower carbon uptake.
-Estimates of growth under carbon fertilization decrease when phosphorus is taken into consideration, as it is a limiting nutrient.
+> Estimates of growth by [[FUN]] under carbon fertilization decrease when phosphorus is taken into consideration, as it is a limiting nutrient.

 >[!quote] Cited